theLittleBigZ/C01-Group9-Project/Deliverable 1/Agreement.md

 - Ownership: Team members take ownership of their tasks and deliverables.

- -Accountability: If challenges arise, team members will communicate proactively and seek help when needed.
+- Accountability: If challenges arise, team members will communicate proactively and seek help when needed.
 Team members will aim to finish deliverables by the deadline.